Is CeraVe worth it editorial flat lay — skincare bottles in clinical white on pale marble

 CeraVe Moisturizing Cream (~$18) Worth It

-Ceramides + hyaluronic acid + niacinamide in a fragrance-free, non-comedogenic formula that dermatologists have been recommending for decades.
+Ceramides + hyaluronic acid + niacinamide in a fragrance-free, non-comedogenic formula with a long track record as a barrier-support moisturizer.
 The Moisturizing Cream is one of the best all-purpose moisturizers available at any price point -- not just drugstore.
-It works for face and body, holds up for dry and normal skin types, and causes essentially zero irritation in sensitive skin testing.
+It works for face and body, holds up for dry and normal skin types, and is a low-irritation pick for many sensitive-skin routines.
 At $18 for a tub that lasts months, this is one of the clearest value buys in skincare.

 Best for: dry, normal, and sensitive skin; face and body; any routine that needs a straightforward, effective moisturizer.